dylan-lang/dylan-programming-book/source/multi.rst

 `Methods for the + generic function`_ specialize two required parameters, and therefore are multimethods.

-*Comparison with C++ and Java:* Neither C++ nor Java supports multimethods.
+.. topic:: Comparison with C++ and Java:

+   Neither C++ nor Java supports multimethods.
 In both languages, method dispatch is based on the first argument of virtual functions.

 The method dispatch considers all the required parameters, and sorts the applicable methods by specificity as follows: For each required